-This document lists requirements that are specific to applications developed with the Roads API.
-Note that use of the Roads API is governed by the Google Maps Platform Terms of Service.
+This document lists requirements for applications developed with the Roads API.
+Note that use of the Roads API is governed by your Agreement with Google.

 Displaying Roads API results

 You can display Roads API results on a Google Map, or without a map.
 If you want to display Roads API results on a map, then these results must be displayed on a Google Map.
 It is prohibited to use Roads API data on a map that is not a Google map.

 If your application displays data on a Google Map, then the Google logo will be included and may not be altered.
 Applications that display Google data on the same screen as a Google Map are not required to provide further attribution to Google.

 If your application displays data on a page or view that does not also display a Google Map, you must show a Google logo with that data.
 For example, if your application displays Google data on one tab, and a Google Map with that data on another tab, the first tab must show the Google logo.
 If your application uses search fields with or without autocomplete, the logo must be displayed inline.

 The Google logo should be placed in the bottom left corner of the map, with the attribution information placed in the bottom right corner, both of which should be on the map being presented as a whole and not below the map or another place within the application.
 The following map example shows the Google logo in the lower left of the map, and the attribution in the lower right.

 |For use on a light background||For use on a dark background|